rancher/externalip-webhook/chart/README.md

 ## Chart Details

 This chart will create a deployment of `externalip-webhook` within your Kubernetes Cluster.
-It's required to mitigate k8s CVE-2020-8554.
+It is required on kubernetes versions prior to 1.21 to mitigate CVE-2020-8554.

+**Note:** This chart is deprecated for kubernetes version 1.21 and unsupported starting with 1.22.
+To mitigate CVE-2020-8554, enable the [`DenyServiceExternalIPs` admission controller](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#denyserviceexternalips) on the cluster.

 ## Installing the Chart